rachelrohrbach/budget-tracker/README.md

 * [License](#license)

 ## General Information
 The Budget Tracker application allows a user to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, the application will populate the total when brought back online.

+You can view the deployed application here: https://whispering-stream-96277.herokuapp.com/

-The application can be run locally by running following command in the terminal to install the dependencies required:
+Alternatively, the application can be run locally by running following command in the terminal to install the dependencies required:
 ```sh
 npm install
 ```